 \subsection{Smooth Approximations to Construct a Single CBF}

-While the union and intersection of sets are described by a single function in~\eqref{eq:maxcbf} and~\eqref{eq:mincbf}, the resulting expressions, ${\max_{i \in I} h_i(x)}$ and ${\min_{i \in I} h_i(x)}$, may not be continuously differentiable in $x$~\cite{glotfelter2017nonsmooth}, thus they are not CBFs.
-As main result, we propose a CBF by smooth approximations of $\max$ and $\min$, and describe its properties.
-The CBF will be used to enforce complex safety specifications as a single constraint.
+While the union and intersection of sets are described by a single function in~\eqref{eq:maxcbf} and~\eqref{eq:mincbf}, the resulting expressions, ${\max_{i \in I} h_i(x)}$ and ${\min_{i \in I} h_i(x)}$, may not be continuously differentiable in $x$ \cite{glotfelter2017nonsmooth}, and they are not CBFs.
+As main result, we propose a CBF candidate by smooth approximations of $\max$ and $\min$, and describe its properties.
+This enables us to enforce complex safety specifications as a single constraint.